arthurzam/tattoo/README.md

     Various sockets are created inside `/tmp/tattoo/` directory
 2. Send specific bugs using `./controller.py -b {NUM} {NUM} ...` or initiate full scan for open bugs per arch using `./controller.py -s`
-3. You can use "follower" mode to get live logs from all machines and testers using `./controller.py follower`
-4. When bugs are ready, use `./controller.py fetch -n` to view all done bugs, but in dry-run mode (no update for bugzilla, and no update last-seen bugs).
+3. When bugs are ready, use `./controller.py fetch -n` to view all done bugs, but in dry-run mode (no update for bugzilla, and no update last-seen bugs).
     Btw, the output corresponds to sam's `at-commit` script.
-5. When ready to apply, run `./controller.py fetch -ar -d [REPO]` where `REPO` is the ::gentoo repo to apply on it the commits.
+4. When ready to apply, run `./controller.py fetch -ar -d [REPO]` where `REPO` is the ::gentoo repo to apply on it the commits.
 This command also un-CC and closes bugs for what passed.
 After success, it saves in small file the last seen bugs, so you don't try to reapply them.
-6. From `REPO` push the commits (if you are unlucky, `git pull --rebase` before)
+5. From `REPO` push the commits (if you are unlucky, `git pull --rebase` before)
-7. Send, fetch, apply how much you want
+6. Send, fetch, apply how much you want
 7. Disconnect from all using `./controller.py -d`